MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

     accomplished during the process of replacing _subsources_ with _tables_ (see solution proposal below).

--   Dealing with Webhook sources.
-These are fundamentally different than the other storage-owned source types whose operators implement the `SourceRender` trait, and they do not contain a 'progress' collection.
-While they may also be converted to use 'tables' in the future, that work is not in-scope for this proposal.

 ## Solution Proposal

 The concept of a _source_ will be unified around a single relation representing